CloudControlSystems/KubeAdaptor/README.md

 ###./experiment

 This directory includes Argo, Batch Job, and KubeAdaptor workflow submission deployment files.
-The 'no_ssh' directory takes care of unlocking ssh password between the cluster Master and the cluster nodes.
+The 'no_ssh' directory takes care of unlocking ssh passwords between the cluster Master and the cluster nodes.
-Three submission approaches contain resource gathering module, respectively.
+Three submission approaches contain resource gathering modules, respectively.
-You can get the 'usage.txt' , 'log.txt' and 'exp.txt' files through our designed automatic scripts.
+You can get the 'usage.txt', 'log.txt', and 'exp.txt' files through our designed automatic scripts.
-The automatic script file has the abilities of capturing the Master IP and obtaining the other nodes' IP.
+The automatic script file has the ability to capture the Master IP and obtain the other nodes' IP.
 Our experimental environment consists of one Master and six nodes.
-In K8s cluster, node name is identified by node's IP.
+In the K8s cluster, the node name is identified by the node's IP.

 OS version: Ubuntu 20.4/CentOS Linux release 7.8, Kubernetes: v1.18.6/v1.19.6, Docker: 18.09.6.

-Note that all the image addresses in the following yaml file need to remove the string 'harbor.cloudcontrolsystems.cn/'.
-In this way, your image address become the Docker Hub address.
+Note that all the image addresses in the following YAML file need to remove the string 'harbor.cloudcontrolsystems.cn/'.
+In this way, your image address becomes the Docker Hub address.
+In addition, you need to deploy the NFS server service into your cluster in advance so that each node is able to mount the Master node's shared directory.

 1. ./experiment/argo_test